 New York is experiencing more severe weather.
 In New York, weather events like severe storms, serious winter weather, and tropical cyclones are becoming increasingly common.
 These weather events cause insurers to pay out a higher number of claims, which tend to be more expensive and less predictable.
 As a result, they have to raise rates to keep pace.

 However, there could be other issues elevating your rates.

 If your driving record is clean and your rates are still high, your car insurance might be expensive because of your:

 Location and driving patterns.
 Population-dense cities have higher premiums than rural areas because city living usually means more accidents, more property crime, and more frequent claims.
-In New York, the most expensive locations for insurance are New York City, Brooklyn, and Queens.
+In New York, the most expensive locations for insurance are Brooklyn, Queens Village, and Bronx.
 You can also expect rates to change based on your driving patterns—long commutes or regular driving in high-risk areas can cost you.

 Financial responsibility.
-In New York, drivers with no credit pay 47% more on their premiums than drivers with excellent credit.
+In New York, drivers with no credit pay 116% more on their premiums than drivers with excellent credit.
 You can also demonstrate financial responsibility by maintaining minimum car insurance with no gaps in coverage.
-Letting your coverage lapse could raise your rate by as much as 6% in New York, when you get your next policy.
+Letting your coverage lapse could result in a higher rate when you get your next policy.

 How to Get Cheaper Car Insurance in New York

 Multiple factors affect the cost of car insurance.
 Some things you can’t control, but you do have a say in most of the contributing factors.
 Driving safely, obeying traffic laws, and keeping a clean driving record are the best ways to keep your insurance costs down.